wch313/PSCDE-Dataset/README.md

 The **PSCDE-Dataset Request Form** is available here.

 All researchers need to follow the instructions below to access the datasets.
-* Download and fill the Industrial Datasets Request Form (MUST be hand signed with date).
+* Download and fill the PSCDE-Dataset Request Form (MUST be hand signed with date).
 Please use institutional email address(es).
 Commercial emails such as Gmail and QQmail are NOT allowed.
 * Email the signed Industrial Datasets Request Form to 202112801005@stu.hebut.edu.cn